rma010101/AI-ML-Capstone-Project/README.md

 3. To create transparency and trust, by explaining how the data was collected, cleaned and transformed, how assumptions were made, the criteria for outlier removal, etc.

-### Please see Project Doc attached for the project description.
+### Please see Project Doc attached for the project explanation.